14 Bedrooms (8 x doubles, 5 x singles, 1 x family (sleeps 3) – total 24)

 Slightly more masculine brother to the next door Marlay Suite, but similarly large in size.
 The Brodie Suite is a wonderful palette of colours, with a huge George I bed, fabulous views, wonderful antiques and a modern en-suite.

-The Family Room (2 adults + 2 kids)
+The Family Room (2 adults + 1 child)

 A large bedroom in the West wing of the house.
 This bedroom has a double bed, a single bed and can accommodate a cot or pull-out.
 The room is tastefully decorated and has shared toilet and shower facilities at the end of the hall.

 We have 5 single rooms, all with their own cupboard and wash hand basin.
 Some to the front, some in the back with forest views, they are all clean and tastefully decorated.